BahneGork/GMnostes/_notes/02 Old sessions notes/Logged strong start 29.md

+---
----title: Logged strong start 29tags: notesseason: summertoc: truecomments: true---
+title: Logged strong start 29
+tags: notes
+season: summer
+---

+# Logged strong start 29
 # option 1
 As you are entering the inn's common room, Cedric is talking with the innkeeper about accommodation.